kelechiP/AutomationTools/README.md

 **Spacelift** – Great for managing Terraform, Pulumi, and other IaC tools with security and automation in mind.

 ### **Overall Recommendation:**
+Terraform is a widely used tool for infrastructure automation.
 For most organizations, **Terraform Enterprise** or **Pulumi** would be the best choice for structured multi-cloud automation, while **Terragrunt** remains an excellent lightweight alternative for Terraform users.
 If Kubernetes-native automation is a priority, **Crossplane** is worth considering.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------